-The Lung Institute, a leading provider of stem cell therapy research for lung diseases, announces new location and the addition of Dr. Marakatham, bringing jobs and alternative options for chronic lung diseases like COPD to the metro Dallas area.
+The Lung Institute, a leading provider of cellular therapy research for lung diseases, announces new location and the addition of Dr. Marakatham, bringing jobs and alternative options for chronic lung diseases like COPD to the metro Dallas area.

 “Dallas is a hub for cutting edge medical advancements, so it was a natural fit for the Lung Institute to expand to this part of the country,” said Executive Vice President Ann Miller.
 “We also found that many patients are traveling from these areas, so the closer we can move to those who need our help, the better able we are to serve them.”

 As required by Texas state law, the Dallas clinic has received IRB approval for research protocols and stem cell procedures from an organization dedicated to integrity in human research and fully accredited by the Association for the Accreditation of Human Research Protection Program (AAHRPP).
 Operating under IRB approval is important because it protects patients in emerging fields of medicine, and ensures that facilities are following proper protocols on both the medical and administrative sides of operation.

 If there is one thing I enjoy most about my job, it’s when I hear from patients about how they feel better after treatment.

 Sreedevi Marakatham, M.D. will be joining the Lung Institute as medical director of the Dallas clinic.
 Her specialty is internal medicine and, prior to the Lung Institute, she worked as a primary care physician where she saw many patients who suffer from chronic obstructive pulmonary disease (COPD).
 “When I heard about the Lung Institute, I was very interested to learn about alternative methods of patient care, especially when we can do something for severe COPD cases; whereas in conventional medicine, we don’t have an answer,” she stated.